 in 1989 (3,5,13).
 After some corrections for body weight and

-subject variability the RDA was set at 70 ug for men and 55 ug
+subject variability, the RDA was set at 70 ug for men and 55

-for women (24).
-By the year 2001 the National Academy for Sciences
+ug for women (24).
+By the year 2001 the National Academy for

-will have eliminated the RDAs and established Dietary Reference
+Sciences will have eliminated the RDAs and established Dietary

-Intakes for all vitamins and minerals.
-At the present time selenium
+Reference Intakes for all vitamins and minerals.
+At present time,

-is the only antioxidant included herein without a DRI.
-Once established
+selenium is the only antioxidant included herein without a DRI.

-this web site will reflect the new recommended level.
-The current
+Once established, this web site will reflect the new recommended

-levels are easily obtainable through the consumption of a mixed
+level.
+The current levels are easily obtainable through the consumption

-diet in all areas of North America.
-However, these levels would
+of a mixed diet in all areas of North America.
+However, these

-be very hard to reach for those persons living in countries with
+levels would be very hard to reach for those persons living in

 diets can induce a wide host of responses in humans, some of